Hhbecker/CoogleEngine/README.md

 Meet Coogle: a search engine for text files written in C.

 ## The Goal
-Say we have a large directory of text files and we need to identify files that contain certain words or phrases.
+Say we have a large directory of text files.
+We need to identify files of interest that contain certain words or phrases.
 Looking through each file would be incredibly time consuming.
-How could we rank the files by their relevance to a certain search phrase?
+How could we programatically rank files by their relevance to a certain search phrase?

 The solution is split into three phases:
 1. **Training Phase**